programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 In this tutorial you will make a database of newspaper stories that contain words from a search of a newspaper archive.
 The program will store the title, date published and URL of each story in a database.
 We'll use another program to query the database and look for historically significant patterns.
 Sample data will be provided from the [Welsh Newspapers Online](http://newspapers.library.wales) newspaper archive.

 # Required Software
-R Studio, MySQL Server and MySQL Workbench are required for this lesson.
+R, R Studio, MySQL Server and MySQL Workbench are required for this lesson.
 Notes on installing these software packgages are below.

-## RStudio
+## R
 In their lesson [Basic Text Processing in R](https://programminghistorian.org/lessons/basic-text-processing-in-r)[^2], Taylor Arnold and Lauren Tilton provide an excellent summary of the knowledge of R required for this lesson.
 Only basic knowledge of R is assumed.

 Taryn Dewar's lesson ['R Basics with Tabular Data']( http://programminghistorian.org/lessons/r-basics-with-tabular-data)[^1] covers how to install R and become familliar with it.

 You can download R from the [Comprehensive R Archive Network](https://cran.r-project.org/).
+Click on the link that matches your computer's operating system.
+Select *base* to install R for the first time.
+Once downloaded, click on the file to run the installer.

+## RStudio
 Examples in this lesson use RStudio which is software used for writing and running R programs.
 Download and install RStudio from [rstudio.com](https://www.rstudio.com/products/rstudio/#Desktop).
+Since RStudio is open source, select the free version of RStudio desktop then scroll down and click on the Installers for Supported Platforms that match your computer's operating system.
+Once downloaded, click on the file to run the installer.

 ## MySQL